Moot Court Competitions

 - Saul Lefkowitz Moot Court

 - William E. McGee National Civil Rights Moot Court

-For more information please contact Dorothy Campbell, Trial and Advocacy Program Coordinator, 314-935-7964.
+For more information please contact Dorothy Campbell, Trial and Advocacy Program Coordinator, at firstname.lastname@example.org or 314-935-7964.